brooks42/pkto/README.md

 **Q: If Ninetales dies with its attack trigger on the stack, what happens?**

-**A**: Ninetales's controll may still pay 1RR and discard a card to take control of the targeted Pokémon.
+**A**: Ninetales's controller may still pay 1RR and discard a card to take control of the targeted Pokémon.
 The Pokémon will tap, but will not be attacking, as Ninetales is no longer attacking anything.